0XFF-96/algorithm-go/geekcode/toposort/README.md

 //	}
 //}
 //
-//void Graph::topolocalSort(){
+// void Graph::topolocalSort(){
 //
 //	stack<int> Stack;
 //
-//	// Mark all the vertices as not visited
+//	Mark all the vertices as not visited
 //	bool *visited = new bool[V];
 //	for (int i = 0; i < V; i++){}
 //		visited[i] = false